Skip to main content

 // App.tsx or _layout.tsx

-import "@/lib/supastash"; // Just import to initialize
+import "@/lib/supastash"; // Triggers initialization

 export default function App() {

-return <Stack />; // or your main app entry
+return <Stack />; // or your app shell

 }

-πŸ›‘οΈ Server-Side Setup for RLS
+πŸ›‘οΈ Server-Side Setup (for Filtered Pulls)

 create or replace function get_table_schema(table_name text)